cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 say, human consumption.

 CUE's logical inference engine automatically reduces constraints.
-It's API makes it possible to compute and select between various normal forms to optimize for a certain representation.
+Its API makes it possible to compute and select between various normal forms to optimize for a certain representation.
 This is used in [CUE's OpenAPI generator](/docs/integrations/openapi), for instance.